 (yes, that really is the road we took to avoid the back road traffic jams)

-How to Take Back Roads to and from Holiday Celebrations
+How to Take Back Roads to Holiday Celebrations and Family Get Togethers

 If you have the time, experimentation is honestly the best way to discover the your favorite route for holiday travel to see family and friends.
 It’s a trip that you’re likely to make at least once or twice a year – so why not try out different options?
 Not only will you discover a lot of really fascinating places to eat or shop, but you almost certainly will have a more relaxing and scenic trip both ways.